Andrew-Davis-Ai-portfolio/Project-Checkmate-System/README.md

 </p>

 ---
+# 🏁 Project Checkmate System
+> “Every move is a decision.
+Every defeat is data.
+Every victory is a system.” ⚙️🔥
 ## 🧠 Overview
 **Project Checkmate System** is an **AI-driven business simulation game** where entrepreneurs play chess against the ultimate opponent — **Failure**.
 Each move represents a **strategic business decision**, and every defeat provides **data-driven feedback** to refine your model until it achieves real-world viability.